artsy/artsy.github.io/source/_posts/2012-08-14-on-objective-c-code-standards.markdown

 ### Use umbrella imports.

 To try and keep the amount of noise we have at the top of our implementation files we have started to reduce the number of `#import "ARModel.h"` lines we use.
 By creating a `Models.h` file and having that include all the models it means we can still have a look through the `#imports` at the top to get an idea of the connections between the objects as that will only show the important imports.
-These can potentially also be moved into your precompiled header files.
+These can optionally be moved into your precompiled header files.

 ### Keep your code clean.